 Gathering information from potential customers is the key to initiating an interaction, helping to keep them engaged and leading to a successful conversion.

-The methods you can use are those that allow you to create a connection with users by providing something of value for which they are willing to share their personal information (usually, name and email address) with you.
+The methods you can use are those that allow you to create a connection with users by providing something of value for which they are willing to share their personal information with you (usually, name and address email).

 Necessary tools in this case are therefore the landing page, where users can download your offer or sign up for your service, and the call to action, with which you communicate the next action to be taken.